 The Sir John A. Macdonald Prize

-The Sir John A. Macdonald is given to the non-fiction work of Canadian history judged to have made the most significant contribution to an understanding of the Canadian past.
+The Sir John A. Macdonald prize is given to the non-fiction work of Canadian history judged to have made the most significant contribution to an understanding of the Canadian past.

 The Canadian Historical Association is pleased to announce its 2015 Sir John A. Macdonald Prize competition.
 Thanks to Manulife Financial’s support, the award, in the amount of $5,000, will be presented by the Canadian Historical Association at its 2015 Annual Meeting that will be held at the University of Ottawa for the non-fiction work of Canadian history judged to have made the most significant contribution to an understanding of the Canadian past.